dsyph3r/symblog-docs/index.rst

 Spanish
 ~~~~~~~

-Symblog has been translated to `Spanish <http://udelabs.com/symfony/symblog/index.html>`_ thanks to the contribution by
+Symblog has been translated into `Spanish <http://udelabs.com/symfony/symblog/index.html>`_ thanks to the contribution by
 `Lisper <https://twitter.com/#!/esymfony>`_.